Pineapple Empanadas(Empanadas de Piña)

 - 5 full cups finely chopped fresh pineapple

 - ¾ cup organic cane sugar if available

 - 1 tablespoon cornstarch mixed with 2 tablespoons cold water until smooth

 - Pineapple filling.
 In a large nonstick skillet, add the fresh pineapple and heat to medium heat.
-Add the sugar and lemon juic.
+Add the sugar and lemon juice.
 Stir well to combine.
 Lower the heat and continue cooking for 50 minutes to 1 hour, or until most of the liquid is absorbed.
+Taste for sweetness as it cooks down.
 Mix in the vanilla. mix your cornstarch slurry and gradually mix that in to the hot pineapple.
 It should become thick and very sticky after a minute.
 If you can run a spoon through the center with no liquid showing in the center, then it’s done.
 Let cool.

 - Fill: When filling is cool and dough has rested, form 24 to 28 (1½-inch) dough balls and set aside.
 Preheat the oven to 375ºF.
 Take one dough ball at a time and roll out to about 4 inches.
 Fill with 1½ to 2 tablespoons of filling, fold over, and using a fork, or your fingers, press edges together to seal empanada.
 Do not overfill.

 - Bake: Transfer empanadas to a parchment lined baking sheet and bake for 25 to 28 minutes or until golden brown.
 If you like them a little more brown on top, cook under the broiler for less than one minute.
 In a small bowl combine 1/2 cup sugar with 1 tablespoon of ground cinnamon.
 While still slightly warm, roll in a cinnamon/sugar mixture.
 Yields 24 to 28 small empanadas.